Abai's Poems and Book of Words

 In 1967, a young Norwegian family migrates to California, hoping to experience the American Dream.
 Convertible describes the family's bittersweet encounter with the realities of life in the United States at a time marked by high hopes for the future, protests against the Vietnam War, the assassinations of Martin Luther King, Jr. and Robert Kennedy, and the ambition to put a man on the moon.

 Åshild Norun lives and works in Oslo, Norway.
 Convertible is her first screenplay.

 Information wars are raging on the worldwide web.
 The fiercest battles are fought on the sharing platform Tubo.
 Truth seekers want answers to a number of questions.
 Have mass killings and terror events been staged?
 Are Washington DC elites engaged in satanic ritual abuse?
-Does the hacker Radix 2.0 work for the Russian intelligence?
-Who is behind O Anon and their cryptic plan to save the world?
-There’s only one way to the bottom of the rabbit hole of virtual reality.
-Casey Cay goes undercover in the truth movement.
+Does the hacker Radix 2.0 really work for Russian intelligence?
+Who is behind O Anon and the "plan to save the world"?
+There’s only one way to the bottom of the rabbit hole.
+Casey goes undercover in the truth movement.

 Åshild Norun lives and works in Oslo, Norway.
 Web is her second novel.

 A young Jewish girl, Anna Sophie, is magically caught inside a brick wall during World War II, while German soldiers are raiding the library where she works.
 Just as magically, her presence inside the wall is discovered 70 years later by a young Muslim immigrant.
 The wall in this story can be found in real-life central Oslo, next to the National Library where Anna Sophie worked.
 Is The Man and the Wall fantastic realism, or realistic fantasy?
 Whatever it might be, the story of Anna Sophie and Yakamoz keeps you captured till The End.